vincentwimmer/System-Health-Reports/README.md

 - Most runtime errors are related to the $fpath location.
 Be sure to check that.
 - When using IIS make sure the folder containing the files is not "Read-Only" and that the user has rights to the folder.
 - Feel free to update the CSS in the CreateHTML and GetSystemReport scripts.
 - Keep an eye on your Reports folder.
 There's no code setup to delete these files.
-I recommend clearing anything older than 3months.
+I recommend clearing reports at your own discretion, I prefer to keep them forever.